 There is no Agile Certification Body of Knowledge

-One thing that is a bit unusual about the PMI-ACP certification exam is that the content is drawn from 12 different Agile books, rather than a single document like the PMBOK.
-The books are written by a number of well-known authors (for the most part) and each covers a specific topical area.
+One thing that is a bit unusual about the PMI-ACP certification exam is that the content is drawn from 12 different Agile books, rather than a single document like the Guide to the Project Management Body of knowledge, also called the PMBOK® Guide.
+The 12 books are written by a number of well-known authors (for the most part) and each covers a specific topic area.

 But I have to say the books that I’ve gifted the most are the Agile Retrospectives book by Esther Derby and Diana Larsen, and the Coaching Agile Teams book by Lyssa Adkins.
 If you are a Scrum Master or Coach, you should have those books even if you don’t have any plans to take the exam.